 We’ve done some research and have chosen the Top 3 most commonly asked questions asked about air conditioning.
-From “How” to “Why” to “Should”, the experts here at American Comfort Experts (ACE) have the answers you are looking for.
+From “How” to “Why” to “Should”, the experts here at American Comfort Experts (ACE) have the answers to the most common HVAC FAQs you’re looking for.
 ACE is always happy to help answer any questions you may have!

 It is recommended to replace your A/C unit every 10 to 15 years.
 If your system is about eight years or older, it may not be worth the cost to repair it unless the repair is an easy fix.
 There is a rule of thumb in the HVAC world, if your repair costs are more than 50% of the cost of your system, then you should replace your A/C unit.

 Replacing your air conditioner could benefit more than a repair if:

 - You Are Experiencing Foul Smells: Foul smells could mean mold, which can severely affect your health in the long run.
 The same goes for other abnormal smells like a burning scent.
 Weird smells coming from your system require immediate attention.

 - The Breakdown Frequency is High: Over time, multiple repairs repair can add up, that means repeatedly performing them on an older unit just doesn’t make sense.
 Investing in a newer unit can save you the headache and some money.

 - You Use R-22 Freon: If your A/C unit uses Freon, eventually you will need to replace it to make the switch to the new R410A refrigerant.
 If your unit is breaking down or has problems associated with needing more Freon, it’s a perfect time to replace your system with the more updated version.

 2) Do Air Conditioners Bring in Fresh Air from Outside?